aungminthant9/digit-recognizer/README.md

-# Real-time Handwritten Digit Recognition System
+# Real-time Handwritten Digit Recognition

 This project develops a real-time handwritten digit recognition system using a Convolutional Neural Network (CNN) and deploys it as a web application.